Forever (Loreen song)

 "Forever" is a song by Swedish singer Loreen, released as a single on 10 May 2024, through Promised Land Recordings.
 The single was written by Loreen alongside British production team TMS, Boy Matthews, Conor Blake and Zhone, with the latter also producing the song with Billen Ted.
-The song is a torch song and ballad which incorporates EDM and eurodance production.
+The song is a torch song and ballad which incorporates EDM and Eurodance production.
 The song places emphasis on Loreen's vocals, set over progressively louder-growing production instrumentation.
 In its lyrics, she addresses her love and pleads for not wanting to be alone and having a lasting love.

 "Forever" received positive reviews from music critics, who discussed it in relation to Loreen's previous music and praised her vocals and the lyrics.
 Loreen debuted the song at the 68th edition of the Eurovision Song Contest, where she returned as the reigning winner, after Loreen set a record the previous year at the Eurovision Song Contest 2023, in Liverpool as the only woman to win the competition twice and only second overall (behind Johnny Logan).

 Background and composition

 Loreen made history at the Eurovision Song Contest 2023 in Liverpool after her entry "Tattoo" went on to win the contest with 583 points, earning Sweden its seventh Eurovision win and making Loreen the first woman and the second performer to have won the competition twice.
-Shortly after her win, Loreen returned to the music studio to work on new music and "Is It Love" was the follow up song to her triumphant win in Liverpool in 2023.
+Shortly after her win, Loreen returned to the studio to work on new music, with "Is It Love" issued as the follow up song to "Tattoo".
 Loreen decided to return to her original roots of dance music.
 She began looking to create something that would matter to the LGBT community.
-In an interview for Official Charts Company, she said it was her "gift to you [LGBT community]".
-Upon speaking about her new record, Loreen was looking to create a follow-up to 2012's Heal and with "Tattoo" being the first part of the book, "Forever" serving as the second chapter.
+In an interview for Official Charts Company, she said it was her "gift to you [the LGBT community]".
+Upon speaking about her new record, Loreen was looking to create a follow-up to 2012's Heal, with "Tattoo" being the first part of the book and "Forever" serving as the second chapter.
 Loreen said: "Tattoo was about having a constructive way of seeing the pain in our lives, but it's necessary to have that pain so we can evolve.
 Who are we without struggles?
 So, that was the start, but the conclusion is always love.
 Positive energy attracts positive energy.
 I don't want to hear about negative attracting positive...we are not batteries!
 If you want to change the course of your life, you have to start thinking positive."